HyperSprite/gatsby-dev-blog/blog/2018-05-08-publishing-your-own-packages-to-npm.md

 ## Overview

 Beyond publishing "Hello World".
-How to setup, develop, test, and publish your React components to npm for your own selfish reasons.
+How to setup, develop, test, and publish your React components to NPM for your own selfish reasons.

 This talk presented by Christopher Dunavan, who started out, like a lot of us, sharing some custom functions and components between different projects by manually copying a file or two from one project to another.
 Then one day he wondered why wasn't he using NPM to manage this for him and what else he could leverage to make his code better and his life easier.